AmaniEzz/SOLID-principles-Python/README.md

 - To make sure you avoid violating this rule, try to first think of high-level abstractions/interfaces instead of low-level/concrete implementations.
     - e.g. use inheritance hierarchies.
     - e.g. define constructor arguments to keep inheritance flexible.
+- Liskov Substitution help minimize the diffrence in method parameters, to assure the subclasses match the superclasses design.
 #### Why useful?
     • Helps programmers design good polymorphism.
     • Constrains subclass design.